Introduction

 The organisation’s modern slavery training will cover:

-• How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;
+• How to assess the risk of slavery and human trafficking in relation to various aspects of the business,

 • How to identify the signs of slavery and human trafficking;